simeononsecurity/simeononsecurity.ch/content/articles/firewalla-home-network-security-guide/index.en.md

 ## **Considerations and Limitations**

-While **Firewalla** offers a range of benefits, it's essential to acknowledge its limitations:
+While **Firewalla** offers a range of benefits, you need to acknowledge its limitations:

 - **Hardware Limitations:** The performance of Firewalla might be constrained by its hardware capabilities, potentially impacting network speeds in some cases.
 - **Subscription Models:** Certain advanced features and services of Firewalla may require subscription fees, which users should consider when evaluating its cost-effectiveness.